ahmedIbrahimKenawi/weather-journal-app/README.md

 ## Instructions
 This will require:
-    - Install all dependicies `npm install`
+- Install all dependencies `npm install`
-    - run server `node server.js`
+- Run server `node server.js`
 - In browser navigate to port `3000`